Patika-PayCore-BootCamp-Organization/hw-5-aleynazengin/README.md

 11 – What Proxy means and how and where can be used ?

-12 – Waht is Wrapper Class and where can be used ?
+12 – What is Wrapper Class and where can be used ?

 13 – What is SSL ?
 What is TLS ?
 What is the difference ?
 How can we use them ?